 Reonomy comps are very heavily driven by location, so most of your results will be within a short radius of your subject property, no matter where you’re looking.

 And even if they aren’t, you can re-add or remove filters even after you’ve clicked to view comps.
 Once you click “View Comparables,” you can still broaden or narrow down your filtered list of properties.

 How to Broaden Your Comp Search

-At any point in your comp search, you can click into the search bar at the top of the page, and add or take away filters.
+At any point in your comp search, you can click into the search bar at the top of the page, then add or take away filters.